 Some places have more wind than others.
 Areas near the water usually have a lot of wind.
-Flat land and mountain passes are good places for the wind too.
+Flat land and mountain passes are good places for the wind, too.
 Today, we use big wind turbines to catch the wind.
 Sometimes, there are hundreds of wind turbines in one place.
 This is called a wind farm.
 Not all wind farms are on land; some countries have wind farms on the water.
 These are called offshore wind farms.
 The first offshore wind farm in the United States was built off the coast of Block Island, Rhode Island.
 The five-turbine wind farm began generating electricity for Block Island in 2016.
+Two new turbines were built in 2020 off of the coast of Virginia, with a large wind farm planned for 2024 in the same area.
+More wind farms will also be built on the Atlantic Ocean.